wethod/learning-center-source/content/finance/index.md

 **You can create invoices only for projects you have already provided with job order and budget**
 {{< /note >}}

-## Clients
+## Clients (Updated!)

-In this section you can view all your clients and create new ones.
+In this section you can view your contact list filtered by people or companies.
+Which project have you done with a client?
+How many contacts do I have inside a company contact?

+{{< img-center src="/uploads/2018/08/08/lista_anagrafica.png" >}}

+Tags: are used to define a contact in order to make better researches.

-To create a client:
+To add a Person (client):

+1. Go to “People” section, on the top right corner;
-1. Click on the top left "**+ client**" button and an empty client will be added to the list;
+2. Click add person "**+ person**" on the top left corner;
-2. Compile the client's empty fields;
+3. Compile the client's empty fields;
+4. Add tags to your contact for a better search.
-3. Click on the "**save**" button.
+5. Click on the "**save**" button.

+Click on a name on the list to view more details and the projects you made with your contact.

+To add a Company (client):

+1. Go to “Companies” section, on the top right corner;
+2. Click add company “**+ company**” on the top left corner;
+3. Fill with the company details;
+4. Click on the “**save**” button.

+Click on a company name on the list to view and add more details, view current projects made with them and the linked company contacts.

+{{< img-center src="/uploads/2018/08/08/scheda_company.png" >}}

 ## Suppliers